shunnNet/vue-modal-route/README.md

 - https://vue-modal-route-demo.netlify.app/modal-a
 - https://vue-modal-route-demo.netlify.app/prepare/modal-c

+The `hash` modal is implemented by `#` previously, but it's not now.
+It's actually a global modal can opened from anywhere.
+It now work like normal modal route but with  `/_modal/` path prefix.

 If you encounter any weird behaviour after few actions, try to open a new tab to reset the page. (because its use `SessionStorage`)

 The code of demo can be found in the `src/pages` directory.
 If you want to learn more about how it work, you can refer to the [Development](#development) section below.